Joey Meneses Player Props: Nationals vs. Rockies

 Joey Meneses At The Plate

-- Meneses has had a base hit in four of seven games this season, and multiple hits once.
+- Meneses has gotten a hit in five of eight games this season (62.5%), with multiple hits twice.

-- He has scored in three games this year (42.9%), but has had no multi-run games.
+- He has scored in four of eight games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.